-Given the physical distancing and travel challenges raised by COVID-19, Cancer Institute NSW (CINSW) has decided all eviQ reference committee meetings will be held virtually with a preferred video option for the rest of 2020.
+Given the continuing challenges raised by COVID-19, all eviQ reference committee meetings in 2021 will be held virtually with a preferred videoconference option.
 We will be in touch well in advance with appropriate invitations and deadlines.

 eviQ works with clinical expert groups (eviQ reference committees) to develop and review the treatment protocols and clinical content available on eviQ.

 There are six eviQ reference committee groups that meet face-to-face throughout the year:

 Each group is chaired by practising clinicians.
 Chairs and co-chairs are appointed for a 2 year term, with a maximum combined term as co-chair and chair of 4 years.

 Membership to these groups is open to all practising medical clinicians (registrar to senior consultant), within these specialty areas from Australia and New Zealand.
 Membership is reviewed every two years.